riyazdf/dockercon-workshop/seccomp/README.md

 #### seccomp escapes

-Syscall numbers are architecture dependant.
+Syscall numbers are architecture dependent.
 This limits the portability of BPF filters.
 Fortunately Docker profiles abstract this issue away, so you don't need to worry about it if using Docker seccomp profiles.

 `ptrace` is disabled by default and you should avoid enabling it.
 This is because it allows bypassing of seccomp.
 You can use [this script](https://gist.github.com/thejh/8346f47e359adecd1d53) to test for seccomp escapes through `ptrace`.